3. Agile and user-centred process

 Designing using agile methods allows you to be more proactive and respond easily to change, both in technology and government policy.
 Services should be improved frequently; they will be cheaper and more accountable to users.

-This criterion applies through all stages of the service design and delivery process.
+This criteria applies through all stages of the service design and delivery process.
 You should:

 - work in an agile way, based on agile values and principles, and using agile tools and techniques